Mentors help Irish start-ups take a fresh look at business

 In 2014 Sue and Tom Fehily set up the Wildberry Bakery and cafe in West Cork.
 It didn’t take long for locals to get a taste for their products and for word to spread.
 In no time at all the couple were getting approaches from restaurants and shops that wanted to buy from them.

 As the volume of orders grew, production space became a problem and the company’s mentor, food adviser James Burke, made a radical suggestion: close the cafe and use the space to focus on the bakery alone.
 This was a significant decision for the couple to make, but Burke wasn’t finished.
 He also advised them to ditch wheat flour and go completely gluten-free – another big step for a fledgling bakery.
-(They now have a second bakery, for floury products.)
 The Fehilys took Burke’s advice and have not looked back.
 Their turnover has jumped by more than 200 per cent, albeit from a small base, and employment is set to rise from two to four.

 A pivot or a major rethink is a big deal for a start-up and not to be undertaken lightly.
 However, if something is not working or is stretching the model too far then a mentor who can see another viable approach can be invaluable.